wemake-services/coverage-conditional-plugin/README.md

 ```

 When running tests with and without `django` installed
 you will have `100%` coverage in both cases.

 But, different lines will be included.
 With `django` installed it will include
 both `try:` and `if django is not None:` conditions.

 When running without `django` installed,
 it will include `except ImportError:` line.

-## Writting pragma rules
+## Writing pragma rules

 Format for pragma rules is:

 ```
 "pragma-condition": pragma-name